Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Brascamp-Lieb inequalities

 \subsection{Comparison of Brascamp-Lieb inequalities}

 Many dimensional Brascamp-Lieb inequalities have recently been proved, and should be compared.
-We have already compared our inequality~\eqref{BLn} with G. Harg\'e's bound, as the same covariance term appears in our optimal transport method.
+We have already compared our inequality~\eqref{BLn} with G. Harg\'e's bound, as the same covariance term appears.
 Let us now compare \eqref{BLn-2} with other inequalities.
-It seems difficult to obtain a global comparison and we are only able to give partial answers or hints. \begin{itemize}
+It seems difficult to obtain a global comparison and we are only able to give partial answers or hints.